Look for helpful links throughout to learn more.

 - You’ve received disability benefits for at least 24 months.

 There is a monthly premium for Part B, which is deducted from your Social Security or, for those who receive them, from their RRB benefits.
-For 2019, the standard premium for Part B coverage is $135.50, although some may pay a higher premium based on income.1
+For 2021, the standard premium for Part B coverage is $148.50 or higher depending on your income.1

 3. Are there any other costs for Original Medicare?

 In addition to premiums, plan members are also responsible for paying a deductible and coinsurance with Original Medicare.
-The 2019 deductible for inpatient hospital stays is $1,364 per benefit period.
-The annual deductible for Part B is $185.
-Coinsurance is typically 20% of the Medicare-approved amount for most services.
+The 2021 deductible for inpatient hospital stays is $1,484 per benefit period.
+The annual deductible for Part B is $203.
+After your deductible is met, you typically pay 20% of the Medicare-approved amount for most doctor services.